misatoseki/metag_time_impute_phylo/README.md

 # Diffusion model for imputing time-series gut microbiome profiles

-This repository stores codes and datasets used in the paper titled "Diffusion model for imputing time-series gut microbiome profiles".
+This repository stores codes and datasets used in the paper titled "Diffusion model approach for imputing time-series gut microbiome profiles from 16S rRNA and metagenomic sequencing data".

 ## Pre-requisites